 The Q Mentorship Program, a supplement to Loyola’s BSAD 220 Career Preparation course, provides an excellent opportunity for Quinlan students to learn about the world of business from experienced professionals.

 Mentors are Loyola University Chicago alumni and friends of Loyola who are business professionals in the Chicago area and beyond.

 Business Career Services piloted the Q Mentorship Program in one section of BSAD 220 in Fall 2016 and has continued to grow the program with the goal that all sections of Career Preparation will have the mentorship program component.

-The result will be each student enrolled in BSAD 220 will be assigned a mentor who is an experienced and model member of the Chicago and global business community.
-Students will apply networking, career research, and communication skills (both written and oral) in the process of developing these relationships.
+Every student enrolled in BSAD 220 is assigned a mentor who is an experienced and model member of the Chicago and global business community.
+Students apply networking, career research, and communication skills (both written and oral) in the process of developing these relationships.

 Program Background & Student Benefits